Overnight Blueberry Breakfast Cake

 This recipe is also a great option to serve for brunch get-togethers and tastes wonderful when paired with orange juice, coffee, or mimosas.
 Plus, little hands-on time means you can spend more time preparing other dishes or mingling with your guests!

 Maine, my home state, is famous for growing big, juicy blueberries, which we pick every summer.
-We always bring home a lot – which means some are used for family-favorite recipes, like this Blueberry Cake!
+We always bring home a lot – which means some are used for family-favorite recipes, like this blueberry breakfast cake!

 Needless to say, I’ll be savoring this wholesome cake recipe all summer long.
 How about you?